Bug Sweeping – Technical Surveillance Counter Measures – TSCM

-This causes a challenge to maintain the privacy, confidentiality and security of our premises, offices and other places.
-After all, you don’t want to be spied upon or monitored by adversaries, competitors or corporate spies.
-Just think about a hidden voice recording device present at your meeting.
-Including smartphones… The damage it can cause.
+This causes a challenge to maintain the privacy, confidentiality, and security of our premises, offices, and other places.
+After all, you don’t want to be spied upon or monitored by adversaries, competitors, or corporate spies.
+Just think about hidden voice recording devices (even smartphones) present at your meeting without your knowledge or consent…

 TSCM – Technical Surveillance Counter Measures

-TSCM is basically the counter-surveillance speciality called Technical Surveillance Countermeasures or TSCM is referring to a set of countermeasures with as purpose the detection and/or defeat of technology, spy bugs, electronic devices which try to obtain intelligence (video, audio, data, etc.. ) of a target (person, location, meeting room).
+TSCM is basically the counter-surveillance specialty called Technical Surveillance Countermeasures or TSCM is referring to a set of countermeasures with as purpose of the detection and/or defeat of technology, spy bugs, and electronic devices which try to obtain intelligence (video, audio, data, etc.. ) of a target (person, location, meeting room).

-Also known as eavesdropping by using advanced audio-, video recorders, GPS trackers, logging systems and electronic transmitting devices using different frequencies.
-To detect or counter these threats you will need to hire a debugging team that will do technical sweeps or bug sweeping.
+Also known as eavesdropping by using advanced audio-, video recorders, GPS trackers, logging systems, and electronic transmitting devices using different frequencies.
+To detect or counter these threats you need to hire a debugging team to do technical sweeps or bug sweeping.

 Spy Bugs come in different sizes & shapes

-You might also consider awareness training for your staff, so their relevant person is knowledgeable about electronic devices, such as spy-bug, GPS trackers, data loggers, motion-activated sensors and other methods which adversaries of spies will use to either follow you, record you, track you or listen into your private and confidential meetings.
-The types of devices are getting smarter:
+You might also consider awareness training for your staff, so their relevant person is knowledgeable about electronic devices, such as spy-bug, GPS trackers, data loggers, motion-activated sensors, and other methods which adversaries of spies will use to either follow you, record you, track you, monitor your movements or listen into your private and confidential meetings.
+These types of devices are getting smarter & cheaper:

-- SIMCARD enabled (GSM) in double plug socket transmitter will work for many years (global)
+- a SIMCARD enabled (GSM) in double plug socket transmitter will work for many years (global)

-- unregistered or copied simcard could be used in these type of spy devices
+- an unregistered or copied sim card could be used in these types of spy devices

-- hardwired RF devices hidden in an existing and functioning electronic device (could be anything)
+- hardwired RF devices were hidden in an existing and functioning electronic device

 - devices programmed to disable themselves upon scanning